nicoespeon/understandlegacycode.com/content/blog/3-steps-to-add-tests-on-existing-code-when-you-have-short-deadlines/index.md

 tags:
   - approval tests
   - changing untested code
+ctaTitle: Become confident in changing any code you come across!
 ---

 > The code requires significant changes to support unit tests.
 I have deadlines to meet!